jamesh48/apple-product-availability-tracker/README.md

 ## Basis

-You need to sign up for pushover for notifications, and put the credentials in the server/.env file cd into server and run npm run server run npm run start
+You need to sign up for pushover for notifications, and put the credentials in the server/.env file cd into server and run npm run server and run npm run start in root